jjdblast/bigdata-pipeline_wiki/Home.md

 ## Ports
 In order to reduce the likelihood of port collisions on your local machine, we've mapped the relatively-common container service ports to relatively-uncommon ports in the `30000` range below.

-Note:  You'll need to use the 30000+ ports listed below to access these services **outside** of the Docker container.
 ```
 Apache Httpd (80):  30080
 Apache Kafka Rest Proxy (4042):  34042